yt-project/libyt/doc/InSituPythonAnalysis/InteractivePythonPrompt.md

 > :information_source: To make interactive prompt more smoothly, set lower [YT_VERBOSE]({% link libytAPI/Initialize.md %}#yt_param_libyt).

-> :warning: Changes is kept and maintain in user's inline script's namespace in situ analysis in the following round.

-### Exit Interactive Python Prompt
-Use [`%libyt exit`]({% link InSituPythonAnalysis/libytCommand.md %}#exit) to exit the prompt.
-Then it will return back to the simulation process.

 ##### How does the prompt execute Python statements and libyt defined commands?
 {: .no_toc }